AshmitMathur/Blogging-Application/README.md

 - Responsive UI with dark mode support

 ### User (Author) Features
-- Register and log in with email/password, or sign in with **Google OAuth**
+- Register and log in with email/password, with password-strength validation
+- Sign in with **Google OAuth 2.0**
-- JWT-based authentication
+- JWT-based authentication with role-based authorization
 - Public author profile pages (`/profile/:username`) with editable bio and avatar
 - Write, edit, and publish/unpublish personal blog posts
 - Rich text editing with **Quill**, plus Markdown rendering support